Ramduth/crime_MERN/EMAIL_SETUP_GUIDE.md

 # 📧 Email Notification Setup Guide

-This guide will help you set up email notifications for the Crime Reporting System using Gmail SMTP (FREE).
+This guide will help you set up email notifications for the Crime Buster System using Gmail SMTP (FREE).

 ## 🚀 Quick Setup